-What You Need to Dust Wood Blinds
+What You Need to Clean Mini Blinds

 Affiliate links may be used.
 Please see our advertising disclosure for more information.

 - Microfiber Dusting Glove– I have seen people use a sock placed over their hand, however, I’m a big fan of microfiber as it picks up dust better than cotton.
+Not only that, it is easier to dust both sides of the wood slat at the same time with a glove.

 How to Clean Wood Blinds